-As referenced in this xkcd comic, at some point it may make more sense to just containerize with Docker and use that instead.
+At some point it may make more sense to just containerize with Docker and use that instead.

 Virtual environments are an important consideration when writing and collaborating on Python code.
 There are multiple ways to set them up, but it is important to understand why and when to use them.

 - FreeCodeCamp – How to set up virtual environments in Python